magenta/magenta/magenta/pipelines/README.md

 ### InvalidDAGException

 Thrown when the DAG dictionary is not well formatted.
 This can be because a `destination: dependency` pair is not in the form `Pipeline: Pipeline` or `Pipeline: {'name_1': Pipeline, ...}` (Note that Pipeline or Key objects both are allowed in the dependency).
-It is also thrown when `Input` is given as a destination, or `Output` is given as a dependency.
+It is also thrown when `DagInput` is given as a destination, or `DagOutput` is given as a dependency.

 ### DuplicateNameException